cakper/php-value-objects/README.md

 * you can have Null Value Objects
 * it can contain business/domain logic

-Using a Value Object will help you encapsulate behaviour that would otherwise have been in code that accesses an associative array.
+Using a Value Object will help you encapsulate behaviour more easily.
 This will make your code easier to understand and reduce the chance of errors.

 If you are working with legacy code, refactoring to extract Value Objects is a relatively simple process that will pay dividends.